bacalhau-project/bacalhau/docs/docs/setting-up/running-node/configuration.md

 To customize this location, users can:

 1. Set the `BACALHAU_DIR` environment variable to specify their desired path.
-2. Utilize the `--repo` command line flag to specify their desired path.
+2. Utilize the `--repo` command line flag for the `bacalhau serve` command to specify their desired path.

 Upon executing a Bacalhau command for the first time, the system will initialize the `.bacalhau` repository.
 If such a repository already exists, Bacalhau will seamlessly access its contents.

 Structure of a Newly Initialized `.bacalhau` Repository

-### Below is the structure of a freshly initialized `.bacalhau` repository:
+### Below is the structure of a `.bacalhau` repository:

 ```shell
 $ tree ~/.bacalhau